Reed-CompBio/spras/docs/tutorial/advanced.rst

 PCA-based parameter selection computes a precision and recall for a single reconstructed network selected using PCA from all reconstructed networks for an algorithm for given dataset.

 .. image:: ../_static/images/pr-pca-chosen-pathway-per-algorithm-nodes.png
-   :alt: description of the image
+   :alt: Precision and recall computed for each pathway chosen by the PCA-selection method and visualized on a scatter plot
-   :width: 400
+   :width: 600
    :align: center

 .. raw:: html